 The Flash shrugged and obeyed the reddish-blonde beauty.
-He and Arsenal soon joined her and Azrael as they teleported to a large chamber.
+Both he and Arsenal joined her and Azrael as they teleported to a large chamber.

-“This is the only point in this foul realm in which we together sense any sign of Diana,” she said.
+“This is the only point in this foul realm in which we together sense any sign of Diana,” Lilith explained.

-Arsenal glanced left and right.
-It was more of a personal room than a public one.
-Perhaps this room full of weapons and horror was Granny Goodness’ personal abode.
+Arsenal glanced left and right, and saw that it was more of a personal room than a public one.
+Perhaps, he figured, this room full of weapons and horror was Granny Goodness’ personal abode.

-Lilith fingered the delicate weave.
-She pointed to an inscription.
+Lilith fingered the delicate weave, and pointed to an inscription.

-Arsenal interrupted the woman from Olympus and said, “That’s Greek, right?
+Before the woman from Olympus could speak, Arsenal interrupted her, saying, “That’s Greek, right?
 I speak a bit of it.”

 The Flash blinked.
 “You speak Greek?”